 The way people choose to identify is more than just their behaviour or appearance.
 For example, as a child I was known as a tom-boy.
 I loved playing sports of all kinds and most of my friends were boys, until I hit a certain age.
 I tended to dress in a way that many consider to be masculine.
 But I never thought of myself as a boy – I always knew I was a cis-gendered woman.

 And there’s absolutely nothing wrong with that.
 It can be difficult for some to understand, and I think it will remain a controversial subject for years to come.
-I think the confusion comes from people not understanding the correct terms, or being able to relate to someone, not necessarily because they disapprove.
-Ignorance is the biggest cause of hurt for many, whether the subject is gender identity or sexual identity.
+I think the confusion comes from people not understanding the correct terms or being able to relate to someone, not necessarily because they disapprove.
+Ignorance is the biggest cause of hurt for many, whether the subject is gender identity, sexual identity or self-identity.